 Rotary Project Louisiana's capital city is now nationally and internationally recognized as a destination where people come from all over the world to work, live, and play.
 The Rotary Overlook and Sculpture project is an opportunity for the Baton Rouge Rotary to celebrate the Rotary club's history and the surge of recent investments that have made downtown such a destination.
 The Florida Street Riverfront Access Point is strategically located as the apex connecting the Levee Bike path, the Downtown Greenway, the Levee Bike Path Extension, and the multi-use path along River Road that will connect the Central Green to the levee.
 Due to the network of transportation systems intersecting at this point the design collaborative realized the potential and need for the access point to extend beyond basic accessibility and to include an overlook at this destination point for tourists and citizens to pause and enjoy the sweeping views of the Mississippi River.
-The proposed Rotary Overlook and Sculpture will complete the design concept for the Florida Street Riverfront, providing a destination and opportunity for visitors and citizens of Baton Rouge to experience the mighty Mississippi River that has defined the city.
+The proposed Rotary Overlook and Sculpture will complete the design concept for the Florida Street Riverfront, providing a destination and art installation for visitors and citizens of Baton Rouge to enjoy and experience the mighty Mississippi River that has defined the city.
+Three finalists have been selected and will be traveling to Baton Rouge for the final selection process in the third quarter of 2015.

-1010 Nic The old 18,000 square foot warehouse on Nicholson Drive near the Mississippi River Bridge is now housing several design and arts related businesses.
-The property, referred to as 1010 Nic, is one of the first signs of the improvements slated to come to the Nicholson corridor due to the immanent arrival of the Water Campus.

-Now open: The tenants include The Front Door, the firm responsible for the building's redesign; Monochrome, a contemporary furniture store; Contemporain, a new art gallery; Denicola's, a furniture refinishing and upholstery business; Noelie Harmon, an eco-friendly apparel boutique; Jeannie Frey Rhodes Photography; and a new men's hair salon called Mercer Supply Company.
+1010 Nic The old 18,000 square foot warehouse on Nicholson Drive near the Mississippi River Bridge will soon be housing several design and arts related businesses.
+The property, referred to as 1010 Nic, is one of the first signs of the improvements slated to come to the Nicholson corridor due to the imminent arrival of the Water Campus.
+The currently slated tenants include The Front Door, the firm responsible for the building's redesign; Monochrome, a contemporary furniture store; Contemporain, a new art gallery; Denicola's, a furniture refinishing and upholstery business; Noelie Harmon, an eco-friendly apparel boutique; Jeannie Frey Rhodes Photography; and a new men's hair salon called Mercer Supply Company.

 Downtown Police Precinct Downtown will get a new police precinct in the basement of City Hall, 222 St. Louis St., in what is now a vacant space near the Clerk of Court's office.
 The Baton Rouge Police Department currently has a substation on Third Street in the heart of downtown, which is staffed with two officers and has limited hours.
-This new precinct will be staffed by several officers and will be open 24 hours a day and won't cost any additional money as the officers will be reallocated from within the department.
-Open fourth quarter 2015.
+This new precinct will be staffed by several officers and will be open 24 hours a day, providing Downtown Baton Rouge constant security.